railwayapp/docs/src/docs/guides/database-migration-guide.md

 ### What is the deadline for migration?

-While we encourage users to migrate as soon as possible to benefit from the enhanced features, you will have until **January 31st, 2024** to complete the migration.
+While we encourage users to migrate as soon as possible to benefit from the enhanced features, you will have until **February 23rd, 2024** to complete the migration.

 ### What if something goes wrong?